 - Bid Simulator: Get answers to "what-if" scenarios, such as "How many more impressions would I get if I raised my bid by £0.10?".
 This tool can help you tweak your bids to just the right level for you.
 Learn more about the Bid Simulator.

-- Opportunities tab: Visit this area of your account to see opportunities to improve your CPC bids, which can help you get more traffic, improve your Ad Rank or improve your performance.
+- Recommendations page: Visit this area of your account to see recommendations to improve your CPC bids, which can help you get more traffic, improve your Ad Rank or improve your performance.